worsleyj/odin-recipes/README.md

 To add new recipes, a template is provided.

-This website can be accesed through https://worsleyj.github.io/odin-recipes/.
+This website can be accessed through https://worsleyj.github.io/odin-recipes/.